MCI Mail: Network technology

-MCI Mail was a custom software application developed for MCI by DEC (Digital Equipment Corp).
-Software Services organization, running under the VMS operating system, initially on VAX 780's, and by Hewlett-Packard, running under the MPE operating system, on HP-3000 computers with output generated on HP laser printers.
+MCI Mail was a custom software application developed for MCI by Digital Equipment Corporation (DEC) Software Services organization, running under the VMS operating system, initially on VAX 780's, and by Hewlett-Packard, running under the MPE operating system, on HP-3000 computers with output generated on HP laser printers.
 In 1985, MCI International entered the email landscape using Data General MV Series minicomputers and co-developed propitiatory applications using the X.400 email protocol standards.
 The Data General Eclipse MV/8000 was the first in a family of 32-bit minicomputers using their AOS/VS operating system and supported the notion of lightweight "tasks" as well as processes.
 The first MCI International offerings were developed for their French market.
-Access to the initial MCI Mail service was provided using a 110-, 300-, 1200-, 2400- or (5600 was probably a typo for 9600 because 56kbit/s V.90 modems came out in 1998) bits/second modem connected to a standard telephone land line.
+Access to the initial MCI Mail service was provided using a 110-, 300-, 1200-, 2400- or (5600 was probably a typo for 9600 because 56 kbit/s V.90 modems came out in 1998) bits/second modem connected to a standard telephone land line.
 The toll-free access number for MCI Mail was (800) 444-Mail.
 From outside the United States, MCI Mail could be accessed via local packet switching services that were offered by local telephone companies.
 Around 1990 access was also provided via Infonet's dedicated data network.
 MCI Mail branded this access service: MCI Mail Global Access.